nblade66/MagicFormula/README.md

 * `-s`    Retrieves the sector info (sector, industry, and country) of all stocks in ticker_list and saves it to the stock_info.json file.
 Takes a single integer argument that specifies the desired batch size.
 If no integer is given, a single batch is used
 * `--validate` Validates the tickers based on Market Cap and Average Dollar Volume (and also updates Market Cap Data on valid tickers)

+### How to Use

+Anytime you run `python magicformula.py`, a CSV file with magic formula ranks will be generated, regardless of flags.
+Of course, if you run it without retrieving new data, the ranks generated will also be the same.

 On the first time running, usually run `python magicformula.py -t -r` to refresh the ticker list, then retrieve all the data.
 This will also remove tickers with missing data from the ticker list, and validate tickers (set tickers that don't meet the market cap and dollar average volume criteria to "invalid").
+You should rarely use the `-t` flag after this because it will cause run time to take unnecessarily long.

 On subsequent runs, `python magicformula.py -r` will retrieve updated values for only valid tickers.
 This is to speed up retrieval.
-Because it's possible for average dollar cost volumes and market caps to change, use `python magicformula.py --validate -r` to also recheck if tickers are valid (and thus, potentially retrieve data from newly valid tickers)
+Because it's possible for average dollar cost volumes and market caps to change, use `python magicformula.py --validate -r` to also recheck if tickers are valid (and thus, potentially retrieve data from newly valid tickers).

 Things to be aware of: